Wu Lihong: Pollution of Lake Tai

 In May 2007, the lake was overtaken by a major algal bloom.
 Authorities are blaming this on the lowest water levels in 50 years.
 However, low water levels alone did not cause these blooms.
-Increases in nutrients, from fertilizer for example, create conditions conducive to algae blooms, which has polluted the water with a toxic blue substance and a foul smell, making the water unusable.
+Increases in nutrients, from fertilizer for example, create conditions conducive to algae blooms, which has polluted the water with a toxic blue substance and a stink smell, making the water unusable.
 The Chinese government has called the lake a major natural disaster despite the clearly anthropogenic origin of this environmental catastrophe.
 With the average price of bottled water rising to six times the normal rate, the government has banned all regional water providers from implementing price hikes.
-[2] Wuxi, which draws its tap water from the lake, has been particularly badly affected.
+Wuxi, which draws its tap water from the lake, has been particularly badly affected.
 As of October 2007, the Chinese government had shut down or given notice to over 1,300 factories around the lake.
 Some say that only unprofitable factories have been closed, others view the anti-pollution move as overkill.
 Despite Chinese authorities' increasing awareness of environmental problems, Wu Lihong was arrested and tried for alleged extortion of one of the polluters (see Economist article).
 He received a three-year prison sentence.
 Released on April 12, 2010, Wu Lihong told journalists that he suffered brutal treatment during his three-year detention.